tighten/duster/README.md

 ./vendor/bin/duster init
 ```

-PHPCS generates a file named `.php_cs.cache` that you'll want to ignore in Git.
-You can manually add this file to your `.gitignore` yourself, or run `./vendor/bin/duster init` and it'll add it for you.
+You must run `./vendor/bin/duster init` after installing, or you won't have a local copy of the PHPCS config file, and Duster won't work.

-If you want to have these linters run as a GitHub Action, there's an option for that in `./vendor/bin/duster init` as well.
+The `init` command will also add `.php_cs.cache` to your `.gitignore` and, optionally, add a GitHub action to run Duster's linters.

 ## Usage